dkasyanov/congestion-tax-calculator/golang/questions.md

 ### Realisation notes

-Application is made as a state-less microservice with dynamic configuration for Tax Rules.
+Application is made as a stateless microservice with dynamic configuration for Tax Rules.

 Communication with application performed via HTTP: send POST request to endpoint /api/v1/calculate with city, vehicle_type and datetime records to get total tax